When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-4. Lay your baby down to sleep while they are calm and relaxed but still awake.
+• Timing matters: Lay your baby down when they are drowsy but still awake.

 When Should Babies Learn To Sleep Alone?